ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 Proximity routing is a networking feature that can be enabled when the HCX-IX is configured.
 Proximity routing is only available with NSX-V target.

-After 21 June 2022, provisioning new vCenter Server instances with NSX–V is no longer supported.
+After 21 June 2022, provisioning new {{site.data.keyword.vcf-auto}} instances with NSX–V is no longer supported.
 However, you can add hosts and clusters to your existing NSX–V deployments.
 IBM strongly recommends that clients immediately assess their NSX–V networks and plan a much earlier migration to NSX–T.
 {: note}

 Proximity routing ensures forwarding between VMs that are connected to stretched and routed networks, both on-premises and in the cloud, is symmetrical.
 This feature requires Dynamic Routing to be configured between the customer premises and the cloud.

 When users extend their networks to the cloud, Layer 2 connectivity is stretched onto {{site.data.keyword.cloud_notm}}.
 However, without route optimization, Layer 3 communication requests must return to the on-premises network origin to be routed.
 This return trip is called `tromboning` or `hairpinning`.

 Tromboning is inefficient because packets must travel back and forth between the network origin and the Cloud, even when both the source and destination VMs are in the Cloud.
 In addition to inefficiency, if the forwarding path includes stateful firewalls, or other inline equipment that must see both sides of the connection, communication might fail.
-VM communication (without route optimization) failure occurs when the egress path that exits the cloud can be either the stretched Layer 2 network or through the vCenter Server NSX Edge Gateway.
+VM communication (without route optimization) failure occurs when the egress path that exits the cloud can be either the stretched Layer 2 network or through the NSX Edge Gateway.
 The on-premises network does not know about the stretched network "shortcut."
 This problem is called asymmetric routing.
 The solution is to enable proximity routing so the on-premises network can learn the routes from {{site.data.keyword.cloud_notm}}.

 To prevent tromboning, HCX uses intelligent route management to choose routes appropriate to the VM state.
 The Cloud Gateway maintains an inventory of VMs in the cloud and it understands the VM states, which can be one of the following values:
 * Transferred to the cloud with vMotion (zero-downtime migration).